harshalranjhani/genie/README.md

 3. Make sure you provide a valid **ignorelist.txt** file path when you `init` the app.
 This file is like `.gitignore` and contains the files that you want to ignore when passing prompts to the model.
 This is done to make sure to stay within the model token limits.

 4. The `music` command uses the music-gen model from the replicate API.
 Make sure you have the correct API key stored in the keyring.

+5. Run the `docs` command to open the documentation in the browser.

 ## Instructions